 Three vehicles wore the Asüna emblem: the Sunrunner, a rebadged Chevy Tracker; the SE/GT, a variant of the Daewoo LeMans; and shown here, the stylish Asuna Sunfire.
 Americans will know it as the second-generation Isuzu Impulse/Piazza.
 Or maybe as the Geo Storm.
 In the years 1988-91, GM Canada operated a similar division called Passport that sold a Daewoo-built Opel Kadett E as the Optima.

 In the late ’20s, GM launched its companion brand strategy, designed to plug the gaps, real or imagined, between the existing GM market segments.
 Oakland received a Pontiac companion, Oldsmobile the Viking, Buick the Marquette, and Cadillac the LaSalle.
-Each companion brand slotted in beneath its parent in price, with the LaSalle positioned as a younger, sportier version of the Cadillac.
+Each companion brand slotted in beneath its parent in price (except the Olds Viking) with the LaSalle positioned as a younger, sportier version of the Cadillac.

 In response to the Depression, the 1934 LaSalle (shown here) borrowed Oldsmobile’s engine and body shell.
 Since the brand mainly served to cannibalize senior Cadillac sales but at lower margins, LaSalle was discontinued in 1940.
 The Marquette brand lasted only two years (1929-30) while the Viking hung on for three (1929-31).
 However, Pontiac (born 1926) was so successful that it killed its parent brand, and Oakland folded in 1932.